verekia/js-stack-from-scratch/tutorial/04-webpack-react/README.md

 `babel-core` is a peer-dependency of `babel-loader`, so you need to install it as well.

-- Run `yarn add --dev webpack-dev-server`.
+- Run `yarn add --dev webpack webpack-dev-server`.

 - Add `/dist/` to your `.gitignore`.